 As with any tool of this nature, decisions about academic integrity should not be based on a single data point, but rather an indicator that further review may be needed.
 As we learn more about AI-Detection, we will continue to update this knowledge base and blog.

 Turnitin – the anti-plagiarism LTI installed in UNF’s instance of Canvas – recently added an AI-Detection feature described by the vendor as having the ability to “evaluate student writing for the presence of AI-generated text.”

 UNF has not turned this feature on because, while the creators of various AI-Detection tools assert that they can accurately identify AI-generated content with 98% to 99% accuracy, third-party evaluations reveal higher rates of false positives associated with these tools.
 CIRT’s own internal testing also revealed high rates of false negatives (instances in which tools fail to detect the use of artificial intelligence altogether).

 We want to use this blog as an opportunity to share some of the news concerning AI and AI-detection, as well as statements made by Turnitin and OpenAI (the creators of ChatGPT).
 We hope you will find the information below helpful as you consider using AI in your classroom.

 Turnitin’s New AI-Detection Only Works with ChatGPT

-Turnitin Claims 98% Confidence in AI-Detection
+Turnitin’s Confidence in AI-Detection

 In the meantime, CIRT is happy to provide several resources to help navigate this technology.
 First, you may find it useful to review the resources available from the University of Missouri, which has been a forerunner on this subject.
-Second, we recommend reaching out to your department’s Instructional Designer Liaison to discuss new assessment strategies that account for student/AI collaboration.
+We also recommend reaching out to your department’s Instructional Designer Liaison to discuss new assessment strategies that account for student/AI collaboration.